Dignity Health Sports Park: Los Angeles Chargers

-The Los Angeles Chargers had a three-year tenure at Dignity Health Sports Park from 2017 to 2019, while SoFi Stadium in Inglewood was being built.
-During the team's three seasons at the stadium, they compiled an even 11–11 record.
+The Los Angeles Chargers had a three–year tenure at Dignity Health Sports Park from 2017 to 2019, while SoFi Stadium in Inglewood was being built.
+During the team's three seasons at the stadium, they compiled an even 12–12 record.
 Chargers fans were outnumbered by opposing teams' supporters, who frequently filled much of the stadium.

 San Diego State Aztecs

 The stadium served as the temporary home of the San Diego State Aztecs football team from San Diego State University.
-The 2020 and 2021 seasons were played at Dignity Health Sports Park until Aztec Stadium in San Diego, the replacement for the Aztecs' former home of San Diego Stadium, is completed for the 2022 season.
+The 2020 and 2021 seasons were played at Dignity Health Sports Park until Snapdragon Stadium in San Diego, the replacement for the Aztecs' former home of San Diego Stadium, was completed in time the 2022 season.
 The final Aztecs game held at the stadium was the 2021 Mountain West Conference Football Championship Game, a 46-13 loss by the Aztecs to the Utah State Aggies.
 During the team's two seasons at the stadium, they compiled a 9-3 record (3-1 in 2020 and 6-2 in 2021).

 2028 Summer Olympics

-During the 2028 Summer Olympics, the venue will host rugby, tennis, modern pentathlon, field hockey, and track cycling.
+During the 2028 Summer Olympics, the venue will host archery, rugby, tennis, field hockey, and track cycling and will be known as Carson Stadium.

+In 2017, the venue was initially announced as the venue for modern pentathlon as well, but the organizers' July 2024 announcement of revised venue allocations did not indicate any assignment for this sport.

 Entertainment

 Concerts

 The Vans Warped Tour was held annually in the stadium parking lot until the tour's final year in 2018.

 It also served as the host facility for the first two seasons of Spike TV's Pros vs Joes reality sports contests.

-In 2007 it received the bands Héroes del Silencio, in their Tour 2007, and Soda Stereo in their Me Verás Volver tour 2007.
+In 2007, the stadium hosted the bands Héroes del Silencio, on their 2007 Reunion Tour, and Soda Stereo on their Me Verás Volver tour.

+In 2023, ENHYPEN played a show at the stadium on October 6.